yuiseki/mundo-maps/README.md

 - The United Nations actively encourages the development of open-source software (OSS).
 - However, much of the actual data within the UN is managed and not generally available to the public.
 - Additionally, it is not always clear what software or data the UN is seeking.
-- Therefore, MUNDO aims to explore the requirements for software and data within the UN by conducting a simulated UN based on open data.
+- Therefore, MUNDO aims to explore the requirements for software and data within the UN by conducting a model UN based on open data.
 - Through these simulations, the goal is to develop more useful OSS.

 ## What can MUNDO do?